projectatomic/adb-atomic-developer-bundle/docs/installing.rst

     While the latest stable shipping release should work, the majority of testing has been done with version 4.3.30.

-  * libvirt-provider is shipped in Fedora.
+  * libvirt provider for vagrant is enabled using *vagrant-libvirt* package which is shipped in Fedora.
 Summary of installation is listed below:

     ::